priyanshutariyal02/redeo/README.md

 - **Video Feed**: Browse and watch videos from the community
 - **User Authentication**: Secure login and registration system
 - **Responsive Design**: Beautiful UI that works on all devices
-- **Real-time Notifications**: User-friendly feedback for all actions

 ### Authentication & Security